-Jennie Rakestraw, Dean Caroline Everington, Associate Dean Marshall Jones, Director of Graduate Studies Lisa Johnson, Senior Associate to the Dean
+Jennie Rakestraw, Dean Caroline Everington, Associate Dean Lisa Johnson, Associate Dean Marshall Jones, Director of Graduate Studies

 Mission Statement

 The Richard W. Riley College of Education is dedicated to the highest ideals of teaching, scholarship, and service.
 The College meets this mission through the preparation of professionals who are committed to the betterment of society through a lifelong quest for excellence in learning, leadership, stewardship, and the communication of ideas.